packages

 randomizations.
 However, what is peculiar about this trial design is

-that all plots that received the Street
+that all plots that received the Street (or

-) treatment appear side-by-side in the same row.
+Control) treatment appear side-by-side in the same row.

 Moreover, it remains the same row across the two years.
 Note that per